Perfect Recovery for Random Geometric Graph Matching with Shallow Graph Neural Networks: PROBLEM DEFINITION

-Our model is a generalization of the random intersection graph, a special case of the more general family of random geometric graphs.
+Our model is a generalization of the random intersection graph within the family of random geometric graphs.
 We first introduce several notations necessary for defining the model.
 A graph $G$ on $n$ vertices is denoted by a pair $G = (\X, E)$ where $\X = (\x_1, \ldots, \x_n)$ is the list of vertex features and $E$ is the set of undirected edges.
 That is, vertices $i$ and $j$ are connected by an undirected edge if and only if $\{i, j\} \in E$.